aalniak/DepthPro-Evaluation/METRIC_EVAL.md

-# DepthPRo Metric Depth Evaluation Benchmark on Several Datasets
+# DepthPro Metric Depth Evaluation Benchmark on Several Datasets
 This forked repository contains scripts formatted as test_****.sh, which downloads and runs the model on the dataset.
 For the curent version, NYU-V2 Depth and KITTI Eigen Split Datasets are available for evaluation.

 ## Getting Ready